IshayaJAyock/dsa-workshop-2026/README.md

 - Write prompts that are clear enough to test and trust
 - Wrap a prompt in a simple interface other people can use
 - Combine an LLM with real tools (weather, exchange rates) and other outputs (audio, images)
-- Think about privacy, grounding, and responsible use in a university setting
+- Think about privacy, grounding, and responsible use in a academic setting

 ---